das-bhaskar/Mudic/README.md

-# 🌈 Mudic – Feelings.
-Heard.
-Healed.
+# � Mudic

 **Built at [MLH AI Hackfest]**
-A mindful app that tunes into your mood and responds with personalized comfort using Gemini AI 🎧🧠💖
+A mindful app that tunes into your mood and responds with personalized comfort using Gemini AI

 ---

-## ✨ Tech Stack
+## Tech Stack

 - **Frontend:** SwiftUI (iOS)
 - **Backend:** Flask (Python)
 - **AI Model:** Gemini (via Google Generative AI)
 - **API Integration:** Ngrok for secure local API tunneling
-- **Design Aesthetic:** Pastel-themed, playful, and emotional UI with mood-based color dynamics 🎨
+- **Design Aesthetic:** Pastel-themed, playful, and emotional UI with mood-based color dynamics

 ---

-## 🧠 What is Mudic?
+##  What is Mudic?

 **Mudic** is your AI-powered emotional wellness companion that listens to your feelings and responds with personalized care.
 The name comes from **“Mood + Music”**, and the app adapts its look, voice, and content to how you're feeling.